How to Give a Cat or Dog Shot Instructions for Giving Your Pet a Shot at Home

 It will be much easier to dispense the correct amount of medication if you initially use the syringe to draw out more than you need and then push the excess back into the vial.
 This will also help to push out any air bubbles that may collect in the syringe.

 After filling the syringe, cap the needle with the needle guard.
-This is important to prevent you or your pet from being accidently stuck.
+This is important to prevent you or your pet from being accidentally stuck.

 Check the vial to be sure no air bubbles are present in the medication.